unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 <a href="/images/kiop4-2.png"><img src="/images/kiop4-2.png"></a>

 Lovely, we found a SQL Injection!
-Let's go back and grab one of the usernames from the SMB Enumeration, and let's see if we can't break into their account using this vulnerability.
+Let's go back and grab one of the usernames from our SMB Enumeration, and see if we can't break into one of the accounts using this vulnerability.

 I decided to go with __john__ for this one.
 So in the Username field type in `john` and in the password field type in `1' or '1'='1`.